The Disappearance of Eleanor Rigby: Her

-While biking over the Manhattan Bridge Eleanor Rigby decides to commit suicide and climbs the barrier and throws herself into the East River.
-She is successfully rescued.
-At the hospital she is collected by her sister, Katy who brings her back to their parents' home where Katy, along with her young son, are also living.
-Unsure of what to do with her life Eleanor decides to listen to her father's suggestion that she re-enroll in school.
+While biking over the Manhattan Bridge, Eleanor Rigby decides to kill herself and climbs the barrier and throws herself into the East River.
+She is rescued.
+At the hospital she is collected by her sister, Katy, who brings her back to their parents' home where Katy, along with her young son, are also living.
+Unsure of what to do with her life, Eleanor decides to listen to her father's suggestion that she re-enroll in school.
 She talks her way into late registration in professor Lilian Friedman's class and the two become friendly.
 Eleanor's father attempts to get her to see a psychiatrist.
 It is revealed that Eleanor has recently lost a son and has been incapable of coping with the grief.
 In class one day, Eleanor is handed a note and realizes it has been sent to her by Conor.
-She leaves class and the two have a heated argument where she tells him to leave her alone.
-Finally assenting, Conor leaves only to be hit by a passing car.
+She leaves class and the two have a heated argument, where she tells him to leave her alone.
+Finally assenting, Conor leaves, only to be hit by a passing car.
 Eleanor reveals to the taxi cab driver who hit him that Conor is her husband.
-Conor is only mildly injured by the incident and before he goes to the hospital he asks if he can see Eleanor again.
+Conor is only mildly injured by the incident, and before he goes to the hospital, he asks if he can see Eleanor again.
 After Katy tells Eleanor that Conor has been by the house, Eleanor goes to see him at his restaurant, where she learns it is failing.
 She suggests that they rent a car and go driving aimlessly, something that she had once suggested they do when they were dating.

-Conor rents the car but it begins to rain heavily and their windshield wiper is broken making driving impossible.
-While they wait for the rain to pass Eleanor tries to initiate sex, but Conor stops her and Eleanor realizes he has slept with someone else during their separation.
-She tells him it doesn't matter but on the return trip home she gets out of the car early and takes a moment to gather herself before continuing home.
+Conor rents the car but it begins to rain heavily and their windshield wiper is broken, making driving impossible.
+While they wait for the rain to pass, Eleanor tries to initiate sex but Conor stops her and Eleanor realizes he has slept with someone else during their separation.
+She tells him it doesn't matter but on the return trip home, she gets out of the car early and takes a moment to gather herself before continuing home.
 That evening, Eleanor and Katy go clubbing.
 Eleanor tries to pick up a stranger to have a one-night stand but finds herself unable to go through with it.
 Instead, she later goes to her former apartment to see Conor.
 She tells him she can no longer remember what their child looked like and he tells her that their son looked like her.
-The two have sex, but Eleanor leaves and returns home.
-At her mother's suggestion she decides to leave for Paris and finish the anthropology dissertation she abandoned when she met Conor.
+The two have sex but Eleanor leaves and returns home.
+At her mother's suggestion, she decides to leave for Paris and finish the anthropology dissertation she abandoned when she met Conor.
 As she says goodbye to her family, her nephew asks when she will return and is told she will come back next summer.
 Sometime later, Eleanor returns to New York City.
 She pursues and calls out to Conor.